By Rick Williams

-Rick Williams is a transportation management expert with 40 years of experience in shipping and supply chain operations and technology.
-CLS has worked with many companies to streamline workflow and improve productivity in the warehouse through the combination of streamlined workflows integrated with multi-carrier shipping software, integrated pack/ship stations, data collection solutions and more.
+Rick Williams, President and CEO of Creative Logistics Solutions (CLS), is a transportation technology expert with advanced experience in shipping and supply chain operations and technology.
+CLS helps companies improve warehouse productivity by combining streamlined workflows with multi-carrier shipping software, integrated pack/ship stations, data collection, and more.